 If you have any concerns about the photo requirements, contact Customer Service.

 Don't Get Turned Away on Test Day

-You won’t be allowed to take the test if your Admission Ticket photo has any of these problems:
+You won’t be allowed to take the test if your uploaded photo has any of these problems:

-- One or both of your eyes are not visible or blocked (for example, if you are wearing sunglasses).
+- One or both of your eyes are not visible or blocked (for example, if you're wearing sunglasses).

 - Photos include more than one person.

 - You're wearing a hat or head covering that is not worn for religious purposes.